Financial Statement Analysis

 If we want to go deep, we can use the weighted average method to calculate the average total assets.

-Unlike the asset to sales ratio, in the case of asset turnover ratio, more is better.
+Unlike the asset to sales ratio, in the case of asset turnover ratio calculation, more is better.

-If asset turnover ratio is more, it indicates that the assets of the company are properly utilized and vice versa.
+If this ratio is more, it indicates that the assets of the company are properly utilized and vice versa.

-For example, if we find that the asset turnover ratio is 0.6; that means net sales are 60% of the average total assets.
-Now, if the asset turnover ratio is 1; then the net sales are 100% of the average total assets.
+For example, if we find that the asset turnover ratio calculation is 0.6; that means net sales are 60% of the average total assets.
+Now, if this ratio is 1; then the net sales are 100% of the average total assets.

 When a company buys new machinery, the sole objective is to increase the sale.

-By installing new machineries, the company can produce more products, and sell out more products as well.
+By installing new machinery, the company can produce more products, and sell out more products as well.

 As a result, the revenue of the company increases along the way.

-However, if installing new machineries don’t result in increase in sales; that means either the machineries are defective or the company isn’t able to utilize the assets properly.
+However, if installing new machinery don’t result in an increase in sales; that means either the machinery are defective or the company isn’t able to utilize the assets properly.